venoajie/my-ai-assistant/docs/plugins.md

 # Guide: Extending the Assistant with Plugins

-Plugins allow you to inject domain-specific knowledge into the AI Assistant, making it "smarter" about your project's unique context.
-This guide provides a step-by-step tutorial for creating your own custom context plugin, covering both built-in and local plugins, and the concept of automatic domain-based loading.
+Plugins are the primary mechanism for injecting deep, domain-specific knowledge into the AI Assistant, making it "smarter" about your project's unique context, business logic, and technical conventions.

-## Hybrid Model of Built-in and Local Plugins

-The AI Assistant supports a hybrid model of plugins:
-- **Built-in Plugins:** These are plugins that are included with the AI Assistant and are available to all projects.
-They are registered via entry points in the `pyproject.toml` file.
-- **Local Plugins:** These are project-specific plugins that are stored in the `.ai/plugins/` directory within your project.
-They are automatically discovered and loaded by the AI Assistant.

-## Automatic Domain-Based Loading

-When a persona from a specific domain is selected (e.g., `domains/DataScience`), the AI Assistant attempts to auto-load a context plugin associated with that domain.
-The plugin name is derived from the domain name (e.g., `domains-DataScience`).
+While personas define an agent's *role and process*, plugins provide the underlying *knowledge base* they work from.

+## Why Create a Plugin?

+Imagine your project has a complex internal library with specific rules.
+Instead of explaining these rules in every prompt, you can encode them into a plugin.
+The plugin will automatically inject this knowledge whenever a relevant keyword is mentioned.

+This guide focuses on **Local Plugins**, which are the best practice for project-specific work.

 ## Tutorial: Creating a Local Plugin

+Let's create a plugin that teaches the assistant about your project's custom data science library.

 ### Step 1: Create the Plugin File

-Create a new Python file for your plugin in the `.ai/plugins/` directory.
-For this example, we will create a plugin named "DataScience".
+In your project root, create a new Python file in the `.ai/plugins/` directory.
+The filename must end with `_plugin.py`.

 **File:** `.ai/plugins/datascience_plugin.py`